argparse - parse options passed to a fish script or function

 • =? if it takes an optional value and only the last instance of the flag is saved, or

-• =+ if it requires a value and each instance of the flag is saved.
+• =+ if it requires a value and each instance of the flag is saved, or

 See the fish_opt command for a friendlier but more verbose way to create option specifications.